 The Media Studies major with a concentration in Journalism is designed to prepare students for graduate study and positions in the various media professions, such as journalism, publishing, radio, television, digital media and other electronic communications.
 Emphasis is on writing and producing for broadcast, digital media, and print.
-Prerequisite to this major is the successful completion of ENG 1010 and ENG 1020 or their equivalents.
+Prerequisite to this major is the successful completion of ENG 1010 and ENG 1020.
 Students may then pursue a minimum of 39 (maximum of 40) credits in the field.

-Major Course Requirements for Media Studies/Journalism Concentration
+Requirements for Media Studies Journalism program